glideroggan/dream/readme.md

 ## mfes/widgets

 # Features
+- rearrange widgets
+  This is a big change.
+But it should be just the grid-layout and the widget-wrapper
 - Toast
   - Give some visual feedback when completing workflows or other actions
+  - when creating an account
 - Create a coach mark feature
   - Let the welcome-widget use it to demonstrate how to use the app
 - create a better FE logger
   - should have categories, so that we can choose to see the logs of a workflow, modal specifics, etc
-- add toasts
-  - when creating an account

 # Worksflows (explain how the work with the modal, base and manager)